Matthew Flinders: Other recognition

+On 30 June 2019 the Royal Australian Navy ordered the construction of HMAS Flinders a Hunter-class frigate to be built by BAE Systems Australia in Osborne.

 Flinders landed on Coochiemudlo Island on 19 July 1799, while he was searching for a river in the southern part of Moreton Bay, Queensland, Australia.
 The island's residents celebrate Flinders Day annually, commemorating the landing.
 The celebrations are usually held on a weekend near 19 July, the actual date of the landing.